A few things we’d like to get out there before starting…

 The Estimated Value is based on a calculation involving the median calculations for 30, 60, and 90 days worth of listings for that item.
 Greater weight is placed on the more recent listings, lesser weight on the 90-day median.
 The exception to this is if the item has fewer than five sales points over the last 60 days.
 At that time, we use a different calculation, looking at the last five listings overall, and placing greater weight on the more recent sales.

-One thing that should always be kept in mind – the more sales there are to compare, the greater the accuracy of the Estimated Value.
-Items with few sales points are more likely to go for substantially more or less in future sales, as it is more difficult to predict future trends with fewer data points.
-This is a fact of life, and not a problem exclusive to PPG or even price guides in general.
+Something to keep in mind, the more sales there are to compare, the more accurate the Estimated Value.
+Items with few sales points are more liable to go for more or less in future sales, simply because there are fewer data points to create an estimated value around.
+This is not a problem exclusive to PPG or even price guides in general.
 We always recommend that, when selling or buying an item, you also look at the detailed history provided on the item page to identify any trends that may affect the outcome of your transaction.

 How long after a sale has ended will a listing appear in the Guide’s calculations?